PHOTO BY ANDREW BAYDA; PLANNED BY NADI MIRONOVA

 Your grand entrance down the aisle is one of the most special (and most photographed) moments during your wedding ceremony.
 Not to mention, you're actually going to make that trip twice—with the second being when you exit as a newlywed, of course.
 So, basically, wedding aisle décor is something that you want to think about.

 And just because you want to do something with it, doesn't mean it has to be extravagant.
-In fact, as we searched through real weddings on Brides, we found that we were especially drawn to the simple setups.
-Tay Wall, of design company Bixby + Pine says their approach is to make it count by going big or just keep it simple.
+In fact, as we searched through Real Weddings on Brides for inspiration, we found that we were especially drawn to simple setups.
+Tay Wall, of design company Bixby + Pine, says their approach is to make it count by going big or just keeping it simple.
 "If it doesn't matter to you or isn't in the budget, that's okay.
 But, if you have a little extra to spend or want to make a whole moment out of it, then go for it," she says.

 Meet the Expert